xenakal/Simulation_Interactions/README.md

    - The **"agent-users"** receive estimates from several agent-cameras and combine them to reconstruct the target's trajectories

+ More detailed inforamtions can be found in the file : thesis.pdf

 <h2> Quick start guide </h2>